bartguz/tqpas/README.md

 - details view could easily use a more detailed model, and list only minimal model

 I'm adding "v2" - implementation, where everything is based on central employees list storage.
 It makes code a bit simpler but makes the details component directly dependent on it.
 GET single employee endpoint is useless in this approach.
 To see how it works, please write in the address bar '/offboarding-v2' - this will lead to the main list equivalent.

+If I was to use libraries, these approaches could be replaced by some kind of store.

 ### app & libraries:
 The app is divided into packages, and tsconfig paths are used to reference their contents.